A new competitor has just entered the ultra-competitive travel rewards credit card space.

 So you don’t have to worry about whether the Arrival Plus offers a bonus in a certain category.
 You’ll always get 2X points on every purchase (similar to the Fidelity Amex card and Capital One Venture Rewards).
 Simple enough.

-If you redeem the miles for travel, you get 5% of your miles back via the company’s Carry-on Miles program, so they really count for a bit more.
+If you redeem the miles, you get 5% of your miles back via the company’s Carry-on Miles program, so they really count for a bit more.

-Put simply, if you choose to use 40,000 miles to offset a recent travel purchase, only 38,000 are actually used.
+Put simply, if you choose to use 70,000 miles to offset a recent travel purchase, only 66,500 are actually used.
+That would leave you with 3,500 and get you that much closer to your next redemption.

 The redemption of miles is also a breeze, as they’re good for straight up statement credits, similar to the American Express Blue Sky card.